icorne/fee-unit-testing-jest-angular/README.md

 ## Extra's
 ## In exercise 2.2
 For those freewheeling, try to solve the SpyOn/Mock of the message service exercise with marble testing [Marble Testing](https://angular.io/guide/testing) in the marble testing section.

-## Interceptors
-A little more advanced testing and mocking skills needed for this one.
-You can find the exercise in `./src/app/shared/interceptors`.